Reduce Rendering Times in Premiere Pro

 Tip #14: Use “Render In to Out”

 We touched on how the smart rendering function includes rendering from inside to outside briefly above.
-But the rendering into our clip can be used separately from that as well.
-If you go to sequences and click on render in to out, Premier Pro will render your whole timeline.
+But the rendering in-to-out clip can be used separately from that as well.
+If you go to sequences and click on render in to out, Premiere Pro will render your whole timeline.
 While this will save you time on your final export, you might not want to do it from the start.
 However, you can set the rendering function to render specific videos that you are editing and save them as previews if they need to be reapplied at a later stage.

 To do this, you need to add an ‘in’ on your timeline by pressing I at the start of your clip and an out point by pressing O where the clip ends.
 Once you have your in and out sets, you can click the render in to out button in the sequence menu to render that clip.
 To make editing even more efficient, set up a shortcut key to the render in to out option, and you will be able to render individual clips that no longer need editing faster.